LSS-USP/pmv_experiment/README.md

 stores the results of each of these rounds.
 In `scenario_2_sao_paulo/inputs` you will find the inputs used by the simulator for this scenario, where the `map.xml` is the map used.

+#### `utils` folder

+This folder holds useful scripts that you might find useful if you want to reproduce everything that we used.
+For instance, here you can find a Jupyter Notebook that generates the `map.xml` file used by the simulator in the second scenario of the experiment.

 #### Data Analysis